 Walking home, there were 2 awesome musicians playing in the square-

 I wanted to taste some Argentinian beef, to see if all the fuss is true.
 I wanted a filet mignon and my waiter said that's what I'd get so.....

 When you order meat, all you get is meat so I ordered a side salad that came with ten, repeat ten packets of salt-

 I didn't get filet mignon but ended up with a half order, yes this is a half order of steak.
 It was very tender and delicious-

 They brought the wrong salad so corrected their mistake.
 Salad completo includes pickled beets, boiled potato and egg as well as shredded carrot, tomato and lettuce.
 The only dressing available is balsamic vinegar and olive oil, which is fine with me-

 I ended up taking all of the salad and half of the meat home for lunch tomorrow.

-I spent a couple of hours on my deck, listening to the music in the park and drinking awesome red wine!
+I spent a couple of hours on my balcony, listening to the music in the park and drinking awesome red wine!
 Looking forward to tomorrow in Paradise!